samculver/gatsby-react-socket.io-spyfall-game/README.md

 # spy-fall
-Creating a version of the Spyfall game using Gatsby and Socket.io
+Creating a version of the multiplayer party game "Spyfall" using Gatsby and Socket.io

 This project is working but not fully complete.

 Demo: http://spyfall.surge.sh

+Server is deployed to AWS
+Client is hosted on Surge.sh

 ## Run